inspirionlake/ClipboardToFolder/README.md

 # ClipboardToFolder

-Yet another program, which save image from clipboard to folder, where program was called.
-Name for image is current date.
-Methods for working with Windows registry was got from https://github.com/EslaMx7/PasteIntoFile
+Program for saving an image from clipboard to folder, where the program was called.
+Name for an image is the current date, format - BMP.
+Methods for working with Windows registry was got from this repository https://github.com/EslaMx7/PasteIntoFile

 # How to use
 - Build project
-- Place ClipboardToFolder.exe in convineint for you directory
+- Place ClipboardToFolder.exe in convenient for you directory
-- Run ClipboardToFolder.exe with /reg argument to add button in explorer context menu
+- Run ClipboardToFolder.exe with / reg argument to add button in the explorer context menu
 - All done.
-Now you can make print screen and click "Paste into file" from explorer context menu to save screenshot in current folder.
+Now you can make a print screen and click "Paste into file" from the explorer context menu to save a screenshot in the current folder.

-# How to unregistry program
+# How to unregister program
-- Run ClipboardToFolder.exe with /unreg argument to delete button from explorer context menu
+- Run ClipboardToFolder.exe with / unreg argument to delete the button from the explorer context menu